Why Small Businesses Score Big when Offering Employee Benefits

 Your Business Benefits from Offering Employee Benefits

-Two of three job candidates said that the prospective employer’s package of benefits and perks was the most influential factor in their decision to accept or decline a job offer.
+2. Two of three job candidates said that the prospective employer’s package of benefits and perks was the most influential factor in their decision to accept or decline a job offer.

-2. Attractive benefit packages contribute to employee loyalty and productivity, which can boost your company’s bottom line and workforce morale in several ways:
+4. Attractive benefit packages contribute to employee commitment, reduced turnover costs, greater trust among staff members and an enhanced company reputation.
+This can boost your company’s bottom line and workforce morale.

 Your Business Could Suffer From Not Offering Employee Benefits